crs4/DigitalPathologyPlatform/rois_editing.md

 ## Confirm ROIs

 By confirming the ROIs the user closes the editing phase, and he/she will be redirect to the worklist containing the pending annotations to proceede.
+This button becomes available only if at least a ROI has been added.
+Like the Clear and the Delete functions, the process can't be undone.

 ![confirm_rois](./img/28.confirm_rois.png)